MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`xcUITestIpaFile`** - **Test IPA path**<br>
 Input alias: `xcuitestTestIpaPath`. `string`.
 Optional.
 Use when `enablePrepare = true && framework = xcuitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to the *.ipa file with the XCUITest tests.
+The path to the .ipa file with the XCUITest tests.
 <!-- :::editable-content-end::: -->
 <br>